Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ## Direct API calls

-Tests that rely on direct API calls are those that utilities the component's object instance to trigger a behavior.
+Tests that rely on direct API calls are those that utilize the component's object instance to trigger a behavior.

 ### Using a Ref to call component APIs